 Tim has this remarkable ability to take an incredibly important and complex topic that we don’t think about enough, and then explore the breadth of that topic in a very entertaining way and finally to summarise it in a fashion that makes it’s lessons applicable to your everyday life.

-His post ‘The AI Revolution: The Road To Superintelligence’ is considered one of the best summaries of the field available, and understandable by a mainstream audience.
+His post where can i purchase celebrex is considered one of the best summaries of the field available, and understandable by a mainstream audience.
 After I read that post, I couldn’t do anything but stare at a wall for a few hours, trying to comprehend the enormous implications of what I had just read.

 You could probably spend a solid week just getting through his archive of epic posts, and it would be a week well spent.

-Blog Number 2: Farnam Street by Shane Parrish
+Blog Number 2: order celebrex over the counter by Shane Parrish

 With over 70,000 subscribers to his newsletter (which some call the best on the internet) Shane is still remarkably unknown.
 Every Sunday he publishes a beautifully simple newsletter with links to a few articles that he’s written that week as well as his thoughts on the books he’s been reading.